ILIAS-eLearning/ILIAS/src/KioskMode/README.md

   entries.
 * The player MUST use the commands and parameters provided by the view via `View::buildControls` when updating the View.
+* The player MUST call updateGet on GET-Requests and updatePost on POST-requests.